-While technologies are evaluated for their flexibility options in incremental modularity, enhanced visibility to security status reporting, faster start times, lower starts costs, high ramp rates and improvement for overall operational efficiencies – shouldn’t your control room consoles be looked at with the same presets?
+While technologies are evaluated for their flexibility options in incremental modularity, enhanced visibility to security status reporting, faster start times, lower start costs, high ramp rates, and improvement for overall operational efficiencies – shouldn’t your control room consoles be looked at with the same presets?

-In the vital energy sector, the layout and design of the control room is equally important as the technology used for security, communications, data and visibility.
+In the vital energy sector, the layout and design of the control room are equally important as the technology used for security, communications, data, and visibility.

-In this volatile environment where quick decision making is required at the touch of a button, the wrong layout can have just as much impact as the wrong technology.
-What’s more, incorrect layouts can have a profound impact on the visibility, communications and overall functionality of daily operations.
+In this volatile environment, which requires quick decision making at the touch of a button, the wrong layout can have just as much impact as the wrong technology.
+What’s more, incorrect layouts can have a profound effect on the visibility, communications, and overall functionality of daily operations.

 - Is my existing framework built for foundational productivity?